envoyproxy/playground/docs/getting-started/concepts.rst

 Proxies and services are connected together with networks.

-The name provide for the proxy or service is the name upon which it is addressable by other proxies or services.
+The name provided for the proxy or service is the name upon which it is addressable by other proxies or services on any networks it is connected to.

 All proxies and services are ephemeral.